 behind a proxy, you will get the proxy's address, not the end client's address, aka originating IP

 address.
-This can, if you add the functionality to the AuthenticationPlugin
+This can, if you add the functionality to the AuthenticationPlugin, be gotten by

 Note: The remote address is not exposed by the JSR 356 Java API for WebSockets - but there are hacks